kenziebottoms/artograph/README.md

 #### `GET /artists/:id/tags`

-Returns a list of the tags associated with the provided artist.
+Returns a list of the tags with their `id`s associated with the provided artist.

 ## Angular Routes